Nihal0710/persona-soit/DATABASE_SETUP.md

 ## Verifying the Setup

 After setting up the database, you should be able to:
+1. Sign up with email and password
+2. Sign in with Google
-1. Submit quiz results without errors
+3. Submit quiz results without errors
-2. See your results on the leaderboard
+4. See your results on the leaderboard
-3. Track your progress across multiple quizzes
+5. Track your progress across multiple quizzes

 The application has been updated to store results locally if the database table doesn't exist, but it's better to have the proper database setup for full functionality.